Particl-Community/academy/in-depth/indepth_part_coin.rst

 Staking Specifications
 ----------------------

-Particl uses the Particl Proof-of-Stake (PPoS) consensus mechanism, which pays back interest in dividend-like payments to stakers in exchange for securing the network.
-PPoS offers many secure staking options that let you easily and quickly earn rewards without any of the security or financial risks typically associated with staking.
+Particl uses the Particl Proof-of-Stake (:term:`PPoS`) consensus mechanism, which pays back interest in dividend-like payments to stakers in exchange for securing the network. :term:`PPoS` offers many secure staking options that let you easily and quickly earn rewards without any of the security or financial risks typically associated with staking.

-PPoS is also the protocol used to vote on proposals in Particl's decentralized governance model.
+:term:`PPoS` is also the protocol used to vote on proposals in Particl's :ref:`community governance <Community Governance Explained>` model.

 Cold staking
 ============